dhocker/udmx-pyusb/Readme.md

 the 05dc is the product ID.
 The uDMX can be found at /dev/bus/usb/001/005.

 ## Permissions
+If you want to program the uDMX on a raspberry pi without always running sudo, you must do something with the default permissions of the uDMX device.
+Here are the default permissions.

     ~/rpi/uDMX-pyusb $ ls -al /dev/bus/usb/001/005
     crw-rw-r-- 1 root root 189, 4 Feb 25 15:30 /dev/bus/usb/001/005